California wildfires prompt evacuations amid heat wave - KESQ

 The National Weather Service said many valleys, foothills, mountains and desert areas of the state remained under an elevated fire risk because of low humidity and high temperatures, which set several records for the day.
 The hottest days were expected to be Sunday and Monday.

 Wildfires have sprung up this summer throughout the Western states.
-The largest and deadliest blaze in California this year erupted in late July in Siskyou County, near the Oregon border.
+The largest and deadliest blaze in California this year erupted in late July in Siskyou County, near the Oregon state line.
 It killed four people and destroyed much of the small community of Klamath River.

 Scientists have said climate change has made the West warmer and drier over the last three decades and will continue to make weather more extreme and wildfires more frequent and destructive.
 Across the American West, a 22-year megadrought deepened so much in 2021 that the region is now in the driest spell in at least 1,200 years.